-What sort of a business plans should you have?
+What sort of a business plan should you have?

-Sometimes, greatness can be accomplished by accident.
+When you start a business, sometimes, greatness can be accomplished by accident.
 In fact, some of the greatest inventions in the world were discovered by accident, like Penicillin, which has saved literally tens of millions of lives.
-Sometimes, greatness isn’t achieved, but a happy accident thrust upon you.
+Sometimes, greatness isn’t achieved, but a happy accident is thrust upon you.

 In the business world, however, you’re more likely to be successful if you make plans ahead of time.
 The right plans can be the difference between failure and resounding success.
 Three of the plans that can make or break your chances of success are developing a Business Plan, a Content Strategy Plan, and a Marketing Plan.